 - IgA (immunoglobulin A) deficiency with antibodies against IgA and a history of hypersensitivity—Should not be used in patients with this condition.

 A doctor or other trained health professional will give you immune globulin and hyaluronidase.
 It is given as a shot under your skin.
 It may sometimes be given at home to patients who do not need to be in the hospital or clinic.
 It is given as an infusion under your skin up to once every 4 weeks.
 If you are using immune globulin and hyaluronidase at home, your doctor will teach you how to prepare and infuse the medicine.
 Be sure you understand how to use the medicine.

 immune globulin and hyaluronidase comes with a patient information insert.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-- First, gather the items you will need on a clean, flat surface using a cloth or towel in a well-lighted area.
+- Gather the items you will need on a clean, flat surface using a cloth or towel in a well-lighted area.

 - Wash your hands with soap and water before and after using immune globulin and hyaluronidase.

 - Check the liquid in the vials (glass container).
 The immune globulin solution should be clear and slightly yellow in color.
 The hyaluronidase solution should be clear and colorless.
-If it is cloudy, discolored, or contains large flecks (particles), do not use the vial.
+If it is cloudy, discolored, or contains particles in it, do not use the vial.
 Select another vial.